openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

 onCreate(want: Want, param: AbilityConstant.LaunchParam): void;

-Called to initialize the service logic when a UIAbility is created.
+Called to initialize the service logic when a UIAbility instance in the completely closed state is created.
+In other words, a UIAbility instance enters this lifecycle callback from a [cold start](../../application-models/uiability-intra-device-interaction.md#cold-starting-uiability).

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore